romit18/fetch-receipts-service/README.md

 ## Fetch Receipts Service

+## Requirements and setup for the project:

-This project uses Micronaut 4.1.2, a microservice framework in Java17.
+This project uses Micronaut 4.1.2, a microservice framework in Java v17.
 There are some documentation links attached below.
 It makes use of a Tomcat 9.0 server.

-## Requirements and setup for the project:

-The java jdk we are using is Amazons corretto 17.
-The steps for installation are given here: https://docs.aws.amazon.com/corretto/latest/corretto-17-ug/what-is-corretto-17.html

 There are two ways to setup the project.